dpa-newslab/livebridge-liveblog/README.md

 Under **bridges**:
 * **source_id** - Blog-ID/Hash of the Liveblog
 * **endpoint** - API endpoint of the Liveblog
+* **filter_tags** - Filter the Liveblog posts by tags.
+Must be a string of tags separated by ", ", e.g. "bdt, lby".
+Default: **None** for no filtering.
+For newer versions of Liveblog, editors can add tags to posts.
 * **verify_ssl** - SSL check for source, default **true**
 * **source_check_interval** - Interval in seconds for blog status checks (open/closed), defaults to **600**